exakat/exakat/docs/Rules.rst

 +--------------+--------------------------------------+

 .. _dont-change-the-blind-var:

 Dont Change The Blind Var
 #########################

-When using a `foreach() <http://php.net/manual/en/control-structures.foreach.php>`_, the blind variables are a copy.
+When using a `'foreach() <http://php.net/manual/en/control-structures.foreach.php>`_, the blind variables are a copy.
 It is confusing to change them.

 .. code-block:: php